10 Emerging Trends in Emergency Medicine

 9. Concerns about violence

-is considerable concern for violence, whether workplace, domestic or gun
+“There is a considerable concern for violence, whether workplace, domestic, or gun violence,” Jaquis said.

 10. Access to care